Five Ways to Celebrate Black Children's Book Week + Resources

 WHY: Veronica is on a mission "to make the world better for Black children."
 Black Children's Book Week is a way to combat any negative ideology Black children receive through media/society and instead give the children a collective showering of love and celebration.

-AS PROMISED, HERE ARE 5 WAYS TO JOIN IN AND CELEBRATE BLACK CHILDREN'S BOOK WEEK:
+HERE ARE 5 WAYS TO CELEBRATE BLACK CHILDREN'S BOOK WEEK:

 1. Read books that celebrate Black life.
-We've created this list of 28 picture book biographies for the 28 days in Black History Month.
+We have several posts on our blog that share books about Black people, culture, and accomplishments.
+One of the most popular posts is the 28 picture book biographies for the 28 days in Black History Month.
 All of the books are written by Black people and are perfect for learning about and celebrating Black life all year long.

 2. Download and complete our Black History Reading Challenge.
 It's free and it's available all year long - because learning Black history is a 365 days a year event.
 The Black History Challenge is a fun way to learn about Black people and history and to celebrate Black achievements.

 3. Help us get quality children's books into more hands.
-We're on a mission to build a little free library in the SC Lowcountry.
-We'll also be gifting mission related books to Youth Generation Matters, a Black owned youth organization in Brunson, SC.
-To help us reach our goal and to learn more about what we're doing visit our Book Drive page.
+We help increase access to diverse children's books by donating books to local organizations and by adding mission related books to Little Free Libraries.
+To help support our mission and to learn more about what we're doing visit our Book Drive page.